donfuxx/fuchs-martin/_posts/2025-08-08-gpt5-react-native-test-drive.markdown

 ---

 *What are your experiences with GPT-5?
 Have you noticed similar patterns in its behavior?
-Let me know your thoughts!*
+[Let me know your thoughts on LinkedIn!](https://www.linkedin.com/in/thomasfuchsmartin/)*